olifanton/boc/README.md

 ###### clone(): BitString
-Clones this BitString and return new BitString instance.
+Clones this BitString and returns new BitString instance.

 ###### toHex(): string